svsk1ng/siolive/content/post/which-browser-i-am-using-and-why.md

 By considering these factors and my personal experiences, I stand by my endorsement of Brave as an ideal browser choice for the common user.

+Feel free to email me if you have different opinion about this article or give me feedback at: info@savvas.live .
+I will be more than happy to get your feedback and try to get better next time writing an article since this is new for me.

+Thanks for reading :)
+Savvas